 May contain errors — check source documents for definitive information.

-This bill would equalise the standard Universal Credit monthly allowance for care leavers with the amount paid to claimants aged 25 or over, by inserting “or a care leaver” into the age rules and defining who counts as a care leaver.
-A care leaver is someone aged 16–24 who has been looked after by a local authority for at least 13 weeks and is not currently looked after.
-It includes transitional provisions, would start three months after passage, and applies in England, Wales and Scotland.
-The bill originated in the Lords and is now at the 1st reading in the Commons.
+This bill would ensure care leavers get the same basic monthly universal credit allowance as people aged 25 or over.
+It does this by inserting “or a care leaver” into the age rules and by defining a care leaver as someone aged 16–24 who has been looked after by a local authority for at least 13 weeks (including some time at ages 14–15) and is not currently looked after.
+It also includes transitional provisions and would take effect three months after passage, applying to England, Wales and Scotland.

 Generated 21 February 2026